56 Old Church Street

 The Old Rectory is a grade II listed house in Old Church Street, Chelsea, London.
+It is one of the city's most valuable private residences, valued at up to £250 million, and owned by Norwegian billlionaire John Fredriksen since 2001.

 House and gardens

 The current house mostly dates to about 1725, the early Georgian period, but the site itself was given by the Marquis of Winchester in 1566.
-The Old Rectory has two acres of gardens, the largest private garden in London apart from Buckingham Palace and Witanhurst.
+The Old Rectory has two acres of gardens, the largest private garden in London behind Buckingham Palace, Winfield House and Witanhurst.

 Nineteenth century

 It was formerly home to the rector of Chelsea parish church, which was Chelsea Old Church, which dates from 1157, until the larger St Luke's Church, Chelsea was consecrated in 1824, when the rector from 1805 to 1832 was George Valerian Wellesley, brother of the Duke of Wellington.

 From 1824 to 1830, Henry Blunt was George Wellesley's curate, then became the first rector of Trinity Church in Sloane Street, but turned down the post of rector of St Luke's offered to him by Lord Cadogan.

 Other notable rectors have included Charles Kingsley Sr (rector from 1836 to 1860), father of Charles Kingsley author of The Water Babies, and Henry Blunt's son Gerald Blunt, father of Chelsea historian Reginald Blunt.